piano-man/git_rate/README.md

 Some of the features considered for rating repositories are:-

-1)Stars
+* Stars

-2)Watchers
+* Watchers

-3)Number of commits
+* Number of commits

-4)Number of contributors
+* Number of contributors

-5)Number of open issues
+* Number of open issues

-6)Date the repository was last updated.......
+* Date the repository was last updated.......

 and many more